etheleon/readSim/README.md

 readSim
 =======

+## Introduction

-A Perl and R pipeline for simulating metagenomic reads from a highly complex community with introduced sequencing errors based on empirically derived fastQ files of a full HiSeq 2500 Illumina run.
+A Perl and R pipeline for simulating metagenomic reads from a highly complex community based on an abundance profile with introduced sequencing errors based on empirically derived fastQ files of a full HiSeq 2500 Illumina run.

+Abundance profile is estimated using RPM values of reads homology mapped to existing database (NCBI RefSeq) using MEGAN.

 ## Prerequisites